Carcin-ogenic/StreamLine/README.md

-# 🧠 Xeno CRM – Campaign & Segmentation Engine
+# 🧠 StreamLine CRM – Campaign & Segmentation Engine

-Xeno CRM is a full-stack customer engagement platform that allows businesses to segment their customers intelligently, launch personalized marketing campaigns, and preview the impact of those campaigns in real-time.
+StreamLine CRM is a full-stack customer engagement platform that allows businesses to segment their customers intelligently, launch personalized marketing campaigns, and preview the impact of those campaigns in real-time.
 It also leverages AI tools to assist users in creating message content and parsing natural-language queries into structured filters.
 Swagger Link : https://xeno-backend-kri8.onrender.com/api-docs/

 ---